Russia attacks Ukraine as defiant Putin warns US, NATO

-Biden in a written statement condemned the “unprovoked and unjustified attack” on Ukraine and he promised the U.S. and its allies “will hold Russia accountable.”
-Biden said he planned to speak to Americans on Thursday after a meeting of the Group of Seven leaders.
+Biden in a written statement condemned the “unprovoked and unjustified attack,” and he promised that the U.S. and its allies would “hold Russia accountable.”
+The president said he planned to speak to Americans on Thursday after a meeting of the Group of Seven leaders.
 More sanctions against Russia were expected to be announced Thursday.

+In the capital, Kyiv Mayor Vitaly Klitschko advised residents to stay home unless they are involved in critical work and urged them to prepare go-bags with necessities and documents if they need to evacuate.
+An Associated Press photographer in Mariupol reported hearing explosions and seeing dozens of people with suitcases heading for their cars to leave the city.

-The Russian military said it has struck Ukrainian air bases and other military assets and hasn’t targeted populated areas.
-The Russian Defense Ministry statement said the military is using precision weapons to target Ukrainian air bases, air defense assets and other military infrastructure.
-It claimed that “there is no threat to civilian population.”
+The Russian military said it struck Ukrainian air bases and other military assets and had not targeted populated areas.
+The Russian Defense Ministry statement said the military was using precision weapons and claimed that “there is no threat to civilian population.”

 After the initial explosions in Kyiv, people could be heard shouting in the streets.
-But then a sense of normality returned, with cars circulating and people walking in the streets as a pre-dawn commute appeared to be starting in relative calm.
+Then a sense of normality returned, with cars circulating and people walking in the streets as a pre-dawn commute appeared to start in relative calm.

-Beyond casualties that could overwhelm Ukraine's government, the consequences of the conflict and resulting sanctions levied on Russia could reverberate throughout the world, affecting energy supplies in Europe, jolting global financial markets and threatening the post-Cold War balance on the continent.
+The consequences of the conflict and resulting sanctions on Russia could reverberate throughout the world, upending geopolitical dynamics in Europe as well as affecting energy supplies in Europe and jolting global financial markets.

-Asian stock markets plunged and oil prices surged after the military action got underway.
-Earlier, Wall Street’s benchmark S&P 500 index fell 1.8% to an eight-month low after the Kremlin said rebels in eastern Ukraine asked for military assistance
+Asian stock markets plunged and oil prices surged as the attack began.
+Earlier, Wall Street’s benchmark S&P 500 index fell 1.8% to an eight-month low after the Kremlin said rebels in eastern Ukraine asked for military assistance.

 Anticipating international condemnation and countermeasures, Putin issued a stark warning to other countries not to meddle, saying, “whoever tries to impede us, let alone create threats for our country and its people, must know that the Russian response will be immediate and lead to the consequences you have never seen in history.”